ArctosDB/documentation-wiki/_best_practices/Agents.markdown

 We recommend working with an experienced Arctos operator if you have a lot of people names to review.
 Below are some general recommendations for creating meaningful agents.

+### Don't create an Agent at all

+Agents should exist only when they must carry when independent information.
+[Attribute verbatim agent](https://handbook.arctosdb.org/documentation/agent.html#verbatim-agent-attribute) is functionally identical to most Agents.
+If there is no compelling data which cannot be derived from activity to assert, not creating an Agent is almost always the correct choice.

 ### Avoid Duplicate Agents

 No matter how many roles or alternate names a person or organization has, a single Agent should be in Arctos to describe them.
 Multiple Agent records which in fact refer to the same entity can be difficult to discover.
 Before new Agent records are created, the database should be carefully queried to check that the “new” Agent is not already in Arctos.
 Some examples of things to look for include: